 Most cases are in people who inject illegal drugs.
 It is estimated that up to half of injecting drug users become infected with hepatitis C.

 Hepatitis C is a blood-borne disease.
 The main source of infection is from blood from an infected person.

 - Most cases are caused by using contaminated needles or injecting equipment (spoons, syringes, filters, water for injection, etc) to inject drugs ('sharing needles').
 Even a tiny amount of an infected person's blood left on a needle is enough to cause spread to others.

 - Some people who received blood transfusions or blood prior to 1991 were infected with hepatitis C from some donor blood.
-Since 1991 all blood and blood products donated in the UK are screened for the hepatitis C virus (HCV).
+Since 1991 all blood and blood products donated in the UK are screened for HCV.

 - There is also a risk of contracting hepatitis C from needlestick accidents, or other injuries involving blood spillage from infected people.